Get a property report and suburb profile for any property in Zilzie

 Zilzie demographics

-Zilzie, a serene coastal suburb in Queensland, offers a tranquil lifestyle with its picturesque beaches and close-knit community.
-With a population of 2,846, Zilzie is an ideal location for those seeking a peaceful environment away from the hustle and bustle of city life.
-The median age of 43 suggests a mature community, with many families and retirees enjoying the suburb's relaxed atmosphere and natural beauty.
+Zilzie, a serene coastal suburb in Queensland, offers a tranquil lifestyle with its picturesque beaches and relaxed atmosphere.
+With a population of 2,846, Zilzie is a close-knit community that appeals to families, retirees, and those seeking a peaceful retreat from the hustle and bustle of city life.
+The median age of 43 reflects a mature population, with many residents enjoying the suburb's natural beauty and slower pace of life.

-Family life in Zilzie is vibrant, with couple families with children making up 32.1% of the population, while 47.1% are couple families without children.
-One-parent families account for 19.8%, showcasing a diverse family structure within the suburb.
-The median total household income of $1,339 per week reflects the area's affordability, making it an attractive option for families and retirees alike.
-Zilzie's combination of natural beauty, community spirit, and affordable living makes it a desirable location for those looking to enjoy a relaxed coastal lifestyle.
+Family life is a cornerstone of the Zilzie community, with couple families with children making up 32.1% of households and couple families without children comprising 47.1%.
+One-parent families account for 19.8%, showcasing the suburb's family-friendly environment.
+The median total household income of $1,339 per week reflects the area's affordability, making it an attractive option for those seeking a coastal lifestyle without the high costs associated with larger urban centers.

 Zilzie infrastructure, key developments and investment opportunities